dwyl/learn-elixir/code-reuse-hexpm.md

 ~ Steve McConnell

 This statement is _partially_ complete.
+Code should be easy to read, that's _irrefutable_.
+But any function that needs to be used by more than one developer can benefit from documentation that speeds up understanding/using the code.

+While can be tempting
-While it's often tempting to _think_ that code is "_self documenting_", and that nobody _reads_ the docs, this is a myopic
+to _think_ that code is "_self documenting_",
+and that nobody _reads_ the docs, this is a myopic and leads to huge amounts of wasted time.
+Anyone who has worked as a software engineer in a larger company where _some_ developers think their code is "_self documenting_", knows that functionality gets _re-implmented_ (_instead of reused_) when newer developers don't _understand_ what code does.

 #### Doctest

 > "_Incorrect documentation is often worse than no documentation._"
 ~ [Bertrand Meyer](https://en.wikipedia.org/wiki/Bertrand_Meyer)